thomasdondorf/puppeteer-cluster/README.md

     - `id` <[number]> ID of the worker.
 Worker IDs start at 0.
 - returns: <[Promise]>

 Puts a URL or data into the queue.
 Alternatively (or even additionally) you can queue functions.
-See the examples about function queuing for more information: ([Simple function queuing](examples/function-queuing-simple.js), [complex function queuing](examples/function-queuing-complex.js))
+See the examples about function queuing for more information: ([Simple function queuing](examples/function-queuing-simple.js), [complex function queuing](examples/function-queuing-complex.js)).

+Be aware that this function only returns a Promise for backward compatibility reasons.
+This function does not run asynchronously and will immediately return.

 #### cluster.execute([data] [, taskFunction])
 - `data` <any> Data to be queued.
 This might be your URL (a string) or a more complex object containing data.
 The data given will be provided to your task function(s).
 See [examples] for a more complex usage of this argument.